dbarcelona/dbarcelona.github.io/_posts/thoughts/2021-07-14-new-ventures.md

 permalink:  new-ventures
 date:       2021-07-14
 categories: thoughts
 excerpt:    "Don't you just hate when you keep starting up new ventures?
-In my imagination, this would be an issue that I face regularly, but most of my ideas are kept hidden from the world in a iPhone note or ..."
+In my imagination, this would be an issue that I face regularly, but most of my ideas are kept hidden from the world in a iPhone note or..."
 ---

 # Don't you just hate when you keep starting up new ventures?